oneoffcoder/books/sphinx/python-dothis/source/dictionary-comprehension.rst

 .. highlight:: python
    :linenothreshold: 1

-Here, we want to create two dictionaries; index-to-word i2w and word-to-index w2i.
-In the discouraged approach, we create two dictionaries, use a for loop, and set the key-value pair with the help of enumerate; there are 5 lines of code.
-In the encouraged approach, using two lines of code, we can declare and instantiate the dictionaries with a for comprehension.
+Here, we want to create two dictionaries: index-to-word ``i2w`` and word-to-index ``w2i``.
+In the first approach, we build both with a loop.
+In the second, we use dictionary comprehensions to express the intent more directly.

 Don't do this
 ^^^^^^^^^^^^^